 Freshmen applicants and transfer applicants should visit their respective sections on the Office of Undergraduate Admissions website for details about requirements and deadlines, AP/IB or transfer credit, our selection process, and more.
 Applicants may complete either the Common Application or the Coalition Application (please complete one, not both).
 If you do not have a Social Security Number, leave that field blank on the application.

-- Applicants completing the Common App who receive DACA benefits should select "Other" for citizenship status.
+- Applicants completing the Common App who are undocumented or who receive DACA benefits should select "Other" for citizenship status.
 List your citizenship and select "Other Visa Type" from the "Currently held United States Visa" selection.
 Please complete the rest of the fields.

-- Applicants completing the Coalition App who receive DACA benefits will also need to select "No" to "US Citizen," "No" to "U.S. Permanent Resident or Refugee," and "No" to the "Do You Hold a Current US Visa?" questions.
+- Applicants completing the Coalition App who are undocumented or who receive DACA benefits will also need to select "No" to "U.S. Citizen," "No" to "U.S. Permanent Resident or Refugee," and "No" to the "Do You Hold a Current U.S. Visa?" questions.

 Applicants with extenuating circumstances may be eligible for a waiver of the $75 application fee.
 You can apply for a fee waiver by going to the U-M specific portion of the application, and checking "Family Situation" or "Other".